Phantas0s/garden/content/post/why-selling-content.md

 Unfortunately, I have little time to write for it.
 I need to pay the bills, so I need to spend most of my time working for startups to fulfill their main goal: making money.

 I don't care about big cars, big flats, or even big computers; mine is 10 years old and works fine.
 The "rich and famous" lifestyle doesn't attract me at all, or I would have chosen a different path.
-But I would love to be able to write better articles to help even more, to write nice CLI tools which could make our life easier, to make more (and better) [videos](https://www.youtube.com/channel/UCoJtk2M8bme9KXTe6F3K-Yg), or to [write books](https://themouseless.dev/).
+But I would love to be able to write better articles to help even more, to contribute more to [open source projects](https://github.com/Phantas0s), to make more (and better) [videos](https://www.youtube.com/channel/UCoJtk2M8bme9KXTe6F3K-Yg), or to [write books](https://themouseless.dev/).

 When you buy one of my product, you give me *time* to spend on my free content.
 So from the bottom of my heart: thank you!